-A principal shareholder is any person who owns of record or beneficially 5% or more of the outstanding shares of a Fund.
-A control person is one who owns beneficially or through controlled companies more than 25% of the voting securities of a Fund or acknowledges the existence of control.
-As of December 31, 2024, the Trustees and Officers of the Trust as a group did not own more than 1% of the outstanding shares of any Fund.
-As of December 31, 2024, the following shareholders were considered to be either a control person or principal shareholder of each Fund:
+A principal shareholder is any person who owns of record or beneficially 5% or more of the outstanding shares of the Fund.
+A control person is one who owns beneficially or through controlled companies more than 25% of the voting securities of the Fund or acknowledges the existence of control.
+As of the date of this SAI, the Fund had not commenced operations, and consequently, there were no Fund shares outstanding.